What is the Community Volunteering Project in Jamaica all about?

 In the Jamaican capital of Kingston, your beautiful volunteer mansion house on the hillside of the peaceful Kingston suburb of Smoky Hills will give you breathtaking views of the famous Blue Mountains and city of Kingston.
 The neighborhood is spacious and quiet, with local walking trails and plenty of outdoor space.

-In both location, you will be placed in volunteer house with a maximum of 3 other roommates.
-Both location offer enough communal areas to catch up with your peers or find some solitude to call home.
+You will be placed in volunteer house with a maximum of 3 other roommates.
+The location offer enough communal areas to catch up with your peers or find some solitude to call home.

 During quarantine camp, we will not be permitted to leave the site of our accommodation.
-Once we move to Kingston, after receiving clearance from the government to travel, there are many options for your spare time.
+After receiving clearance from the government to travel, there are many options for your spare time.
 Jamaica offers many great locations to visit on the weekend.
 Our local team will be able to advise you and arrange weekend trips for you as a group including a visit to the world-famous Portland Blue Lagoon, the Bob Marley museum, or a swim in the crystal clear waters Kingston’s premier beach of Fort Clarence.

 Note that there may be some restrictions on travel during your placement as we will be remaining in areas designated for locals and visitors who have completed Covid quarantine only.